lisudza/hello-world/README.md

 Hello humanoids,

 Hubot is my name.
-I like coding in Java, C++ (a lil bit) and python.
+I like coding in Java, C++ (a lil bit), PHP and python.
 This is playground for anything that I find interesting on the interwebs.

 signing out.....